Who We Are …

 Mary Drew founded Reality Check in 2009 as a way to help people and communities impacted by alcohol and drug addiction.
-Reality Check officially launched in October of 2016, with the help of a White House Office of National Drug Control Policy, Drug-Free Communities grant.
+Reality Check opened its doors in October of 2016, with the help of a White House Office of National Drug Control Policy,

-We practice a "pay it forward" model to rebuild social capital and connection, and believe we are only truly successful as people - if we help others be successful.
+We practice a "pay it forward" model and believe we are only truly successful as people - if we help others be successful.

-Reduce alcohol and drug use, addiction, and overdoses, and related social and economic costs, by providing comprehensive and scalable addiction services and access to holistic education.
+Reduce alcohol and drug use, addiction, and overdoses, and related social and economic costs, by providing comprehensive and scalable addiction services.

-People and communities collectively support and empower each other.
+People and communities support and empower each other to build social connection.

-Everyone served and employed by Reality Check receives guidance to access resources to improve their overall health.
-All employees are also paid a Monadnock-region living wage.
+Everyone served and employed by Reality Check receives access to resources to improve overall health and are paid a living wage.

 Board of Directors

 Mary Drew, MS, MEd, CPS, CEO, Board Chair

 Mary began her recovery from alcoholism in March 2008, and in 2009 founded Reality Check to help reduce alcohol and drug addiction and overdose.
 Mary holds an MS in Community & Counseling Psychology and an MEd in Counseling Education, and completed a two-year fellowship with the Substance Abuse Mental Health Services Administration assigned to the NH Bureau of Drug & Alcohol Services.
 She is an Internationally Certified Prevention Specialist and a Recovery Coach, and is a trainer for SAMHSA’s Substance Abuse Prevention Training Skills and Prevention Ethics, as well as Prime For Life and the CCAR Recovery Coach Academy.
 Mary is also the Welfare Officer for 3 municipalities in NH, and lives in Jaffrey with her son, Duncan.

 Robert Beaven, Vice Chair & Treasurer